 Recommended Modeling Patterns

-File Naming Conventions
+UML Model Name Conventions

-Use Upper Camel Case, no spaces, no special characters except “_”, “-“ and “.”.
-The name should start with the project or similar name; e.g., “TapiCommon”.
+Use Upper Camel Case style for the model names, no spaces, no special characters.
+It is recommended to start the name with the project or similar name; e.g., “TapiCommon”.

+Note: When using Papyrus as the UML tool, the UML model name drives the corresponding XMI file names (i.e., the .di, .notation, and .uml file names.)